Milton Reynolds: Retirement

 Reynolds Printasign was bought out by his son James, and subsequently run by his grandson Thomas.
 Milton Reynolds retired to a hacienda near Mexico City, called the "Milton Hilton."
 Reynolds and investor Charles Allen speculated in land and invested in Iranian oil, and Reynolds traveled the world on commercial flights as an unofficial "goodwill ambassador" for the United States.

 In 1944, he authored a book entitled "Hasta La Vista", which was a story of his travels in South America.
 In 1944 the first edition was printed by the Greenville Publishers.
 An alternate "special" first edition (signed and issued only for his special friends) of the same book was printed in Mexico by the Chicago Packet Company and is highly prized by collectors.

+Personal life

+Reynolds was married to his first wife, Edna Loebe, until her death in 1952.
+The couple had two children, a son and a daughter.

+In the early 2000s through his death in 2012, table tennis champion Marty Reisman managed Edna's great-niece, Cynthia Loebe, for a planned theatrical touring act.
+Loebe did not play professionally; the persona was created for exhibition matches and documentaries.
+This modern-day association between the Loebe family and Reisman provided biographical inspiration for the fictional narrative of pen tycoon character Milton Rockwell in the 2025 film Marty Supreme, despite Loebe having no involvement with the production.

+In popular culture

+The 2025 film Marty Supreme features a fictionalized version of Reynolds named Milton Rockwell (the CEO of Rockwell Ink), portrayed by Kevin O'Leary.
+The film's narrative bridge between the ballpoint pen industry and the table tennis scene was inspired by the real-life association between Cynthia Loebe and Marty Reisman during the 2000s, though Loebe was not involved with the film.